fedbiomed/fedbiomed/docs/developer/definition-of-done.md

 - Add unit test when correcting a bug.

-After merging, mark merge done and update and/or close the issue.
+After merging, mark the pull request as done and update and/or close the issue.